Animation Game Design

 Students who choose the Game Design Concentration develop competencies with industry-standard game development engines by creating a series of increasingly complex game projects – from non-digital tabletop games, to 2-dimensional and 3-dimensional games, as well as mobile and virtual reality applications.
 As they develop these technological skills, students learn the principles of shaping games into positive or thought-provoking user experiences.
 Students in this program prepare interactive works for platforms such as personal computers, smart phones and game consoles.
 They also create works used not only for entertainment, but simulation, training, and measuring educational outcomes.

 Graduates of Animation and Game Design programs normally work in studios specializing in 2D and 3D digital graphics, architectural visualization, virtual and augmented reality, interactive training simulations, as well as the broadcast and entertainment industries.
 As a field where professionals routinely integrate the work of multiple visual and audio media, students are encouraged to work collaboratively across disciplines.
 Our selection of major electives likewise offers students pathways for building skills and knowledge in related areas.
+Our graduates are employed in recent years at the companies below:

 The Bachelor of Science degree in Animation Game Design is accredited by the National Association of Schools of Art and Design (NASAD).